 The key to any good contract is simply to explain in ABSOLUTELY CLEAR fashion what each party to the contract is expected to do.
 Therefore, it would be foolish to take these contracts exactly as they are written and implement them directly into your business.
 I have carefully written these contracts to work in many situations, but you need to go in and customize them to fit what you do.
 For example, I always ask for a 50% deposit when booking a shoot.
 If you do things differently, you'll have to go into the contract and change that to be the amount you ask for as a deposit.

 I include the contracts in both PDF and doc format.
 If you want to simply print the contracts and fill them out on paper, the PDF is the best option because it's already nicely formatted.
 If you'd like to fill out the contracts yourself, I include the doc version as well.
 Very few lawyers allow their contracts to be downloaded in a DOC format because they don't want you to alter and steal them.
 I'm not worried about that.
 I want you to be able to customize the contracts to meet your needs.

 Why can't I write my own contracts?

 You certainly can, but you could also make some massive mistakes by doing so.
 For example, many photography contracts say that a client needs to pay a DEPOSIT and then a final payment.
-Then the contract states that if the client cancels the shoot, the photographer doesn’t have to give the money back.
+Then the contract states that if the client cancels the shoot, the photographer doesn't have to give the money back.
 WRONG!
-In almost every state, the photographer would have to give the money back.
+In many states, the photographer would have to give the money back.

 However, a simple change of wording can make it so the photographer keeps the deposit if the client cancels.
-All you need to say is that the payment is an INITIAL PAYMENT and state that the purpose is to reserve the photographer’s time.
-Otherwise, it’s treated as an unearned retainer.
+All you need to say is that the payment is an INITIAL PAYMENT and state that the purpose is to reserve the photographer's time which he or she will not advertise as being available.
+Otherwise, it may be treated as an unearned retainer.